GArysTrousers/rocketboard/README.md

 __*File system backend, Browser based frontend.*__

+## Features
+- Display images on rotation.
+- One server, multiple boards.
+- Customizable overlay with:
+  - Time ⌚
+  - Date 📆
+  - Tempreture 🌡

 ## How do I use it?
 There's a few things you'll need to understand to make use of 🚀RocketBoard.